monicahq/monica/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The API has been updated.
 - [ ] API's documentation has been added by submitting a pull request in the [marketing website repository](https://github.com/monicahq/marketing_site/pulls).
 - [ ] Tests have been added for the new code.
-- [ ] If you change a model, make sure the FakeContentTableSeeder is updated.
+- [ ] If you change a model, make sure the SetupTest file is updated.
 We need seeders to develop locally and generate fake data.

 #### If the code changes the SQL schema
 - [ ] Make sure exporting account data as SQL is still working.